BigDataSeeker/Face_Attributes/README.md

 + Gender - folder containing mofdel training for human gender
 + Datasets - folder containing various dataset dataloaders for training supply
 + utils - folder containing tools such as model modifying classes for target attribute heads

+### You also can find 2 .py scripts running webcam inference